 Power of attorney

 It’s important to note that a Power of Attorney has no relation to legal practice in Australia.
 A power of attorney is where one person appoints another to manage their financial affairs.
 This person does not have to be a lawyer, but is usually someone the appointer trusts such as a family member.
 An Enduring Power of Attorney is where this appointment lasts where the appointer loses mental capacity.

-Within the United States legal system, an attorney, short for an attorney of law, refers strictly to an individual who is able to prosecute, and defend cases in a court of law.
-In essence, this means you can only be an attorney if you appear in court to represent your clients, have passed the bar exam, and have permission to practice law in a jurisdiction.
-Like in Australia, a lawyer is a general term for those that provide legal guidance.
-So… An attorney is a lawyer, but a lawyer is not necessarily an attorney.
+The term ‘attorney’ does not have the same meaning as it does within the United States legal system.
+In the United States, the term ‘attorney’ is very different to what Australians consider a solicitor or barrister.
+Within the United States legal system, ‘attorney’ is short for an attorney at law.
+It refers to an individual who is able to prosecute, and defend cases in a Court of law.
+In essence, this means you can only be an attorney if you have passed the bar exam, and have permission to practice in a jurisdiction.
+Unlike Australia, the United States does not draw a distinction between barristers and solicitors, meaning that any lawyer in the United States can be considered an attorney.

 Trademark/Patent Attorney: An exception?

 A Trademark Attorney is the exception to the rule within Australia.
 Those who are qualified to represent clients in matters of intellectual property law, adopt the official title of ‘attorney’.
 They are represented by organisations, such as The Institute of Patent and TradeMark Attorneys of Australia, who also acknowledge that this is the official title for those working in intellectual law.
 But remember even if they hold this title of ‘attorney’ for all intents and purposes, they are solicitors, and barristers.